 Small capacity turbo-petrols are gradually taking over the mid-size sedan segment, but can they truly take on the best naturally aspirated units?
 To answer this question, we bring you an epic shoot-out between the Verna turbo and City i-VTEC!

 In the early 2000s, there was a lot of buzz amongst petrolheads in the country.
 Why?
-Well, because there were a range of exciting mid-size sedans on the market – all of them with strong petrol engines, designed to excite and enthral the family man.
+Well, because there was a range of exciting mid-size sedans on the market – all of them with strong petrol engines, designed to excite and enthral the family man.
 There was the Ford Ikon, with its 1.6-litre ROCAM motor, which allowed it to rev like a maniac.
 Maruti Suzuki’s 1.6-litre G Series petrol engine had a wide powerband and an addictive top-end punch.
 Hyundai’s top-of-the-line Accent came with more badges than an army general – Hyundai, Accent, Tornado, GTX, 1.6 DOHC, and ABS!
 It was also the only car in its class to have 100 horsepower, ABS, and an automatic radio aerial that protruded from the rear apron.

 All these cars were very impressive in their own ways, and, aside from their engines, they all had one thing in common – a rear spoiler!
 Then there was the big daddy of them all – the Honda City VTEC.
 With its twin tailpipes, snazzy alloy wheels, and a big rear spoiler, the City had the looks to match its engine’s brilliant performance.